Black Friday Cyber Monday Sale! 40% off!

 Maltese are less friendly to other pets than other breeds.
 If you have other dogs in your home, a Maltese may not be the best fit for your lifestyle.

+Not sure which dog breed is your perfect match?
 Take our dog breed selector quiz!